Electric-Coin-Company/zashi-ios/README.md

 Wallet, please file a GitHub issue [here](https://github.com/Electric-Coin-Company/zashi-ios/issues/new/choose).

-For feature requests and issues related to the Zashi user interface that are not IOS-specific, please file a GitHub issue [here](https://github.com/Electric-Coin-Company/zashi/issues/new/choose).
+For feature requests and issues related to the Zashi user interface that are not iOS-specific, please file a GitHub issue [here](https://github.com/Electric-Coin-Company/zashi/issues/new/choose).

 If you wish to report a security issue, please follow our [Responsible Disclosure guidelines](https://github.com/Electric-Coin-Company/zashi/blob/master/responsible_disclosure.md).